 Most of us have some idea about how life between an employee and a self-employed person differs.
-We know that employees and freelancers in Spain enjoy other freedoms and rights.
-It can be contracted, paid time-off or even the physical location of the work.
+We know that employees and freelancers in Spain enjoy different freedoms and rights.
+These differences can be due to the contract type, paid time-off, and these days, the physical location of the work.

 Table of contents

-- What is a freelancer compared with an employee in Spain?
+- What Constitutes a Freelancer as Opposed to an Employee in Spain?

 An employee is a person who decides to provide professional services to a company or an organisation.
 This is their employer, and they pay them a fixed salary in exchange for their time and work.
 This is the main difference between employees and freelancers in Spain.

-An employee has signed a contract which shows their employment terms, like salary and annual leave.
+An employee signs a contract which shows their employment terms, like salary and annual leave.
 They must also register as a company employee at least three days before the labour relationship starts.

 Here are some of the things that apply to an employee: